Dr Hannah Howes, Chartered Clinical Psychologist

 I offer individualised assessment, formulation and treatment of Psychological distress.
 I use an integrative model that may draw on Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness, Eye Movement Desensitisation and Reprocessing (EMDR) to suit the individual.
 All of the therapies I use are based on a strong evidence base of research, and are time limited typically 6-16 sessions.
 Embedded within my practice is Systemic Therapy which considers the influence of the environment, age, gender, race, heritage, community and culture.

 Due to current national health considerations I am offering online therapy at present.
-However my practice clinic for face to face when this becomes advisable again is in Canary Wharf, East London.
+However my practice clinic for face to face when this becomes advisable again is in East London.
 Members of the LGBT community are welcome.
 I can offer work with adults as individuals or couples.
 I also offer parent/infant work as well as parenting support.